Even better sums of squares over quintic and cyclotomic fields: Multiples of 2 represented as sums of squares

 It remains to consider $\Q(\rho)$.
 Its discriminant equals $148$, and all its totally positive units are squares.
 Thus, using the norm bound mentioned above \cite[Theorem 5]{KY3}, we check that twice each indecomposable element is represented by the sum of squares.
 Specifically, we find all the integers of norms between $2$ and $148$ and directly confirm that for each totally positive integer $\alpha$, $2\alpha$ is represented by the sum of squares.

-\textbf{Implication ``$\Rightarrow$''.} By Theorem \ref{thm:hat}, it suffices to show that in all number fields $K$ generated by the elements with the house bounded by $2+\sqrt{6}$, the condition that every element of $2\co_K^+$ is the sum of squares is not satisfied (unless it is one of the number fields listed in Theorem \ref{thm:o2}).
+\textbf{Implication ``$\Rightarrow$''.} By Theorem \ref{thm:hat}, it suffices to show that in all number fields $K$ generated by the elements with the house bounded by $1+\sqrt{11}$, the condition that every element of $2\co_K^+$ is the sum of squares is not satisfied (unless it is one of the number fields listed in Theorem \ref{Thm:o2}).

 The quadratic case was completely classified in \cite[Theorem~1.3]{KY2}.
 So it is left to check the cubic, quartic, and quintic number fields.
-We begin by finding all the algebraic integers $\alpha$ of degrees three, four, and five such that $\house{\alpha}<2+\sqrt{6}$.
-For this, we apply Robinson's algorithm (as described in Sections 3.1 and 3.2 of \cite{MS}) by computing all irreducible monic integer polynomials with only real roots that are bounded in absolute value by $2+\sqrt{6}$.
-We find $2\,885$ cubic, $190\,084$ quartic, and $983\,422$ quintic polynomials.
+In view of Theorem \ref{thm:hat}, we begin by finding all the algebraic integers $\alpha$ of degrees three, four, and five such that $\house{\alpha}<1+\sqrt{11}$.
+For this, we apply Robinson's algorithm (as described in Sections 3.1 and 3.2 of \cite{MS}) by computing all irreducible monic integer polynomials with only real roots that are bounded in absolute value by $1+\sqrt{11}$.
+Actually, we ran our computations up to the slightly larger bound $2+\sqrt 6$ and found $2\,885$ cubic, $190\,084$ quartic, and $983\,422$ quintic polynomials.

 For each such polynomial, we construct the corresponding number field.
 We test whether twice an element of the integral basis (when totally positive) is represented as the sum of squares (six, seven and eight squares, respectively, following from the bounds on the Pythagoras number for cubic, quartic and quintic number fields in \cite[Corollary~3.3]{KY1}).
 For the number fields that pass this test, we use the bounds of the norm of Theorem 5 in \cite{KY3} to find counterexamples.
 These simple procedures sieve out all but four polynomials, corresponding to the number fields from the statement of our theorem.